-Authorities tracked down the suspect who killed a woman in 1973 but he's been dead for more than two decades
+Authorities tracked down the suspect who killed a woman in 1973, but he's been dead for more than two decades

-(CNN)For more than four decades, one California police department employed every method they had to catch the killer of a 57-year-old apartment manager.
+(CNN)For more than four decades, one California police department employed every method available in its search for the killer of a 57-year-old apartment manager.

 But by the time technology caught up, the suspect in Naomi Sanders' killing had died.